IntegratedSalad/LocalChat/design.md

 There should be also a CLI tool offering the same functionality.
 But maybe just focus on the GUI application.
 First step is to allow sharing messages. ?And maybe encryption of these messages?

+MAKE A CLEAR DISTINCTION BETWEEN DNS-SD AND MDNS!
+Make sure that we are using hostname to IP resolution WITH mDNS, not any local DNS server.

-## Classes
+## Classes (Components)
-## Class 'BVService'
+## Component 'BVService'
 Description:
 This class embeds the DNS-SD Service Registration functionality and holds instance's service basic information:
     1. Service Registration (and handling the response from daemon),
     2. ?Discovery of Browsing and Registration Domains (Domain Enumeration), Although we will for now, use only .local (and should only use local?)
-    3. Record handling (optionally)?
+    3. Record handling (optionally)? <- I think we have to manage this!
     4. Service deregistration and deallocation of resources (DNSServiceRef).
        Question: does DNSServiceRef for DNSServiceRegister has to be deallocated after reading the reply from the daemon?

-Other:
+Parameters:
+1. RegType: "The service type followed by the protocol, separated by a dot (e.g. "_ftp._tcp")."
+1. Service Name: "specifies the service name to be registered."
+2. Reply Domain: Always .local
-Service has a fixed, constant type: _localchathost._tcp.
+Service has a fixed, constant type: **_localchathost._tcp**.
 Name is the host name providing this service.

+Question: How to make sure that the service with the specific hostname is not registered twice?
+Is it done on the mDNS level?

-## Class 'BVDiscovery'
+## Component 'BVDiscovery'
 Description:
 This class embeds the DNS-SD Service Discovery functionality:
     1. Discovery of instances (hosts) of localchathost service.